This site is running on a 286 PC, booted and served entirely from a 90mm floppy disk. See current server stats.

 The MCD cassette (Micro Cassette Disk) was a floppy disk developed in Hungary for use in the MCD-1 floppy disk drive.

 The MCD disk and drive were developed as early as 1973 by Marcell Jánosi of BRG (Budapesti Rádiótechnikai Gyár) and granted a domestic patent in 1974.
-At the time of its development, the 8-inch floppy had only recently been commercially released, a
+At the time of its development, the 8-inch floppy had only recently been commercially released, and the 5.25-inch floppy had yet to be introduced so the the MCD cassette was ahead of its time.
+It had a capacity of up to 150 KB.

 Rather like the later 3-inch Compact Floppy which was similar in appearance, the MCD cassette's floppy disk is fully enclosed inside a rigid casing with a complex shutter mechanism.